civican/legisinfo/43-2/bills/C-9/bill_text.md

   **(18)** Paragraph 125.7(5)(a) of the Act is replaced by the following:

-    the amount of any deemed overpayment by an eligible entity under subsection (2) **or (2.1)** in respect of a qualifying period cannot exceed the amount claimed by the **eligible** entity — in the application referred to in paragraph (a) of the definition qualifying entity in subsection (1) **or paragraph (a) of the definition qualifying renter in subsection (1)** — in respect of that qualifying period; and
+    the amount of any deemed overpayment by an eligible entity under subsection (2) or (2.1) in respect of a qualifying period cannot exceed the amount claimed by the eligible entity — in the application referred to in paragraph (a) of the definition qualifying entity in subsection (1) or paragraph (a) of the definition qualifying renter in subsection (1) — in respect of that qualifying period; and

   **(19)** Subsection 125.7(6) of the Act is replaced by the following:

-    **(6)** **Notwithstanding any other provision in this section**, the qualifying revenue of an eligible entity for a current reference period for a qualifying period is deemed to be equal to the qualifying revenue of the eligible entity for the relevant prior reference period, if
+    **(6)** Notwithstanding any other provision in this section, the qualifying revenue of an eligible entity for a current reference period for a qualifying period is deemed to be equal to the qualifying revenue of the eligible entity for the relevant prior reference period, if

       the eligible entity, or a person or partnership not dealing at arm's length with the eligible entity, enters into a transaction or participates in an event (or a series of transactions or events) or takes an action (or fails to take an action) — other than, for greater certainty, a decision under subparagraph (a)(ii) or (b)(ii) of the definition qualifying revenue in subsection (1) or the decision to use one of the methods of computing qualifying revenues under subsection (4) — that has the effect of